Euphemism

-A euphemism is an expression used to replace one that may offend or imply something unpleasant, with one that is more agreeable or inoffensive.
-Some euphemisms are intended to amuse, while others use bland, inoffensive terms for concepts that the user wishes to downplay.
-Euphemisms may be used to mask profanity or refer to topics some consider taboo such as mental or physical disability, sexual intercourse, bodily excretions, pain, violence, illness, or death in a polite way.
+A euphemism is the substitution of a potentially offensive or unpleasant word or expression with one that is more pleasant or inoffensive.
+Some euphemisms are humorous, while others use mild or neutral language to downplay certain concepts.
+They can often be used to soften profanity or discuss sensitive or taboo topics, such as disability, sex, bodily functions, pain, violence, illness, or death, in a more polite manner.

 Etymology

-Euphemism comes from the Greek word euphemia (εὐφημία) which refers to the use of 'words of good omen'; it is a compound of eû (εὖ), meaning 'good, well', and phḗmē (φήμη), meaning 'prophetic speech; rumour, talk'.
-Eupheme is a reference to the female Greek spirit of words of praise and positivity, etc. The term euphemism itself was used as a euphemism by the ancient Greeks; with the meaning "to keep a holy silence" (speaking well by not speaking at all).
+Euphemism comes from the Greek word euphemia (εὐφημία), 'words of good omen'; it is a compound of eû (εὖ), meaning 'good, well', and phḗmē (φήμη), meaning 'prophetic speech; rumour, talk'.

+Eupheme is a reference to the female Greek spirit of words of praise and positivity.
+The term euphemism itself was used as a euphemism by the ancient Greeks, with the meaning "to keep a holy silence" (speaking well by not speaking at all).